stafihub/fee-station/README.md

 stationd: api server

-syncerd: sync txs when user transfer to pool address and update prices of token

-payerd: send fis to user
+payerd: sync txs when user transfer to pool address, update prices of token, send fis to user

 ## How to use